 Fordham Court was rumored to be the home of some of the Red Sox players during their heady years when they were winning the World Series.
 It was even suggested that Tris Speaker might have lived there.
 He was a famous Red Sox player until traded away to save money in 1916.
 Others have said that Babe Ruth might also have lived there.
 Babe Ruth, of course, was a pitcher for the Boston Red Sox before being traded away in 1919.
-We haven’t been able to substantiate these stories but we do know, from newspaper reports, that Tris Speaker attended the third annual St. Thomas Field Day at the Carolina Ave playground, and that Joseph Lannin contributed a loving cup to the winner of a local baseball game on that July 4th, 1915 event.
-We have pretty much confirmed, however, that neither Speaker nor Ruth actually lived at Fordham Court.
+We haven’t been able to substantiate these stories but newspaper reports show that Tris Speaker attended the third annual St. Thomas Field Day at the Carolina Ave playground, and that Joseph Lannin contributed a loving cup to the winner of a local baseball game on that July 4th, 1915 event.
+We have pretty much confirmed, however, that neither Speaker nor Ruth lived at Fordham Court.

 Another major leaguer, Eddie Waitkus, was born in Cambridge and died in Jamaica Plain.
 He played for the Chicago Cubs, Philadelphia Phillies, and Baltimore Orioles, and then again for Philadelphia, with four years off during the war.
-Waitkus’ story was a sideline in the Robert Redford movie, “The Natural”.
+Waitkus’ story was a sideline in the Robert Redford movie, “The Natural.”
 He was shot by a mysterious, unstable, young woman in a hotel room.
 Waitkus survived and lived until 1973 in Jamaica Plain, leaving an 11-year major league career, from 1941 to 1955, on the books.

 Other players include Babe Twombley, born in Jamaica Plain, who played with the Chicago Cubs from 1920 to 1921 and Leo Callahan, who played two years with the Brooklyn Dodgers and later the Philadelphia Phillies.
 Callahan was born in Jamaica Plain in 1890 and played from 1913 to 1919.